 SBS Television: Liz Jacka

 SBS Television went to air on Friday 24 October 1980.
 The first program screened by SBS was a documentary by Peter Luck about the history of Australian immigration.
 In its early days SBS was available only in Sydney and Melbourne, cities with large numbers of non-English-speaking migrants.
-Since then, SBS has extended its service to other State capital cities and some regional centres.
+Since then, SBS has extended its service nationally.

 SBS policy dictated that half the scheduled programs should be conducted in a language other than English.
-SBS Radio broadcasts in English and 67 other languages, the major languages spoken at home by millions of Australians, including for example Italian, Greek, Turkish, Vietnamese, Romanian, Slovenian, Tongan, Welsh, Yiddish, Urdu, Bosnian, Bengali and Assyrian, as well as Australia's Indigenous languages.
+SBS Radio broadcasts in English and 67 other languages, the major languages spoken at home by millions of Australians.
+These languages include, for example, Italian, Greek, Turkish, Vietnamese, Romanian, Slovenian, Tongan, Welsh, Yiddish, Urdu, Bosnian, Bengali and Assyrian, as well as Australian Indigenous languages.

 Liz Jacka researches in the areas of broadcasting history and policy and is Emeritus Professor at University of Technology Sydney.